AfTeR – The African Text: Representing Africa in Imperial Russia (1850-1917)

 Summary

-The book is a recollection of Gorodetskii’s travel to British East Africa, which lasted approximately three and a half months, from the end of 1911 to the end of February 1912.
-In the preface, the author states the influence of famous Western colonial writers, such as Jules Verne and Thomas Mayne Reid, whom he read as a child.
-Africa remains, for him, “an extremely rich country, untouched by culture”, “a fairy-tale” country.
-Although Gorodetskii devotes the majority of the chapters to the safari in which he took part, described in details along with the various animals encountered and killed, he also makes precise observations on the local peoples and their customs.
-His account is accompanied by 114 photographs and drawings both of animals and people, and two maps that show the itinerary of the safari.
+The book recounts Gorodetskii’s journey to British East Africa, which lasted approximately three and a half months from late 1911 to late February 1912.
+In the preface, the author discusses the influence of renowned Western colonial writers such as Jules Verne and Thomas Mayne Reid, whose works he enjoyed as a child.
+For him, Africa remains “an extremely rich country, untouched by culture” and “a fairy-tale country”.
+Although Gorodetskii devotes most of the chapters to the safari in which he took part, describing the various animals encountered and killed in detail, he also makes precise observations about the local people and their customs.
+The book is accompanied by 114 photographs and drawings of both animals and people, as well as two maps showing the safari’s route.

 Bio